PhuongNHT1/aws-bootcamp-cruddur-2023/journal/week0.md

 ### 2. Recreate Logical Architectual Diagram in Lucid Charts

-In this bootcamp, we will implement this architecture
+In this bootcamp, we will implement this architecture.
+I re-create it using LucidChart.
   - ![Logical Architectual Diagram](/journal/Week%200%20—%20Billing%20and%20Architecture/Week%200%20—%20Billing%20and%20Architecture.png)

 ### 3. Create Admin user